vollmerr/OSU/cs_372/week7/README.txt

 -p      PORT    portnum     sets the data port number
--l      PWD                 prints the working directory of the server -f      RETR    filename    retrieves a copy of file -q      QUIT                quits the client
+-l      PWD                 prints the working directory of the server -g      RETR    filename    retrieves a copy of file -q      QUIT                quits the client
 -h      HELP                prints the help menu